Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 10. What is web sidesway buckling and when does it govern?

 Web sidesway buckling (AISC 360 Section J10.4) is a lateral buckling mode that involves the compression flange rotating sideways relative to the tension flange at the point of a concentrated load, with the web deforming laterally in a sway mode rather than in the classical shear wrinkle pattern.
-It occurs when the compression flange is not restrained against rotation at the concentrated load point - for example, when a heavy point load is applied mid-span on a beam with good lateral restraint at the supports but none at the load point.
+It occurs when the compression flange is not restrained against rotation at the concentrated load point.
 The governing slenderness parameter is (h/t_w)/(L_b/b_f) where L_b is the distance between points of lateral restraint of the compression flange.
-When this ratio is small (relatively rigid web, closely braced), sidesway buckling is not critical.
-When (h*t_w^3)/(L_b*t_f^3) is large, the capacity is substantially reduced.
 Web sidesway buckling is relevant primarily for long-span beams with widely spaced bracing and concentrated mid-span loads - crane runway girders and transfer beams are typical cases.
-IS 800 and EC3 do not have a specific web sidesway buckling clause; designers using these codes typically address it through lateral restraint requirements at load points (IS 800 Cl.
-8.3.1 on lateral-torsional buckling restraint).
+IS 800 and EC3 do not have a specific web sidesway buckling clause; designers using these codes typically address it through lateral restraint requirements at load points per IS 800 Cl.
+8.3.1.

 11. Why is web crippling more critical for welded plate girders than for rolled sections?

 Web crippling capacity at a support or load point depends on the effective bearing length b_eff = b_1 + n_1, where n_1 = 2.5*(t_f + r) for rolled sections (with root radius r) or n_1 = 2.5*(t_f + s) for welded sections (with weld size s).
 For a rolled section like ISMB 500 with t_f = 17.2 mm and r = 17 mm: n_1 = 2.5*(17.2+17) = 85.5 mm - the root radius adds 42.5 mm to the dispersion length.
-For a welded plate girder with the same t_f = 17.2 mm but only an 8 mm fillet weld (s = 8 mm): n_1 = 2.5*(17.2+8) = 63.0 mm - only 22.5 mm from the weld, roughly 26% less dispersion.
-The larger root radius of rolled sections thus provides substantially more bearing area at the web toe, giving higher F_cdw capacity.
-Additionally, plate girder webs are intentionally thinner than equivalent rolled section webs (higher h_w/t_w ratios are economical for long spans), meaning both t_w (directly in the F_cdw formula) and the dispersion area are smaller.
+For a welded plate girder with the same t_f = 17.2 mm but only an 8 mm fillet weld: n_1 = 2.5*(17.2+8) = 63.0 mm - about 26% less dispersion.
+The larger root radius of rolled sections thus provides substantially more bearing area at the web toe.
+Additionally, plate girder webs are intentionally thinner than equivalent rolled section webs, meaning both t_w and the dispersion area are smaller.
 The combination typically means welded plate girders always require bearing stiffeners at supports while rolled section beams may not, depending on the reaction magnitude.

 12. What is the role of transverse stiffeners in plate girder design?